Skip to content

 #Bottom Line

 The days of needing sketchy third-party apps to watch new movies at home are over.
-PVOD rentals let you watch select titles during their theatrical run for $19.99-$29.99, and subscription services like Peacock, Paramount+, and Max get movies within 30-45 days of release.
-Free apps like Tubi fill in the gaps for older titles.
-Pair any Fire TV Stick model with a solid internet connection, and you’ve got a legitimate home theater setup that doesn’t require workarounds or legal gray areas.
+PVOD rentals let you watch select titles during their theatrical run for $19.99-$29.99, and subscription services like Peacock, Paramount+, and Max get movies within 30-45 days.
+Free apps like Tubi fill in the gaps.
+Pair any Fire TV Stick model with a solid internet connection and you’ve got a legitimate home theater setup.

 SmartTVs.org Editorial Team